Robert Stephenson: Locomotive designer

 The Rainhill trials started on 6 October, and between 10,000 and 15,000 people had assembled to watch.
 Five locomotives had arrived, but Perseverance did not compete, having been damaged on the way to Rainhill, and Cyclops, powered by two horses in a frame, was not a serious entry.
-Challenging Rocket was Novelty, built by John Ericsson and John Braithwaite in London, and Sans Pareil, built at the Shildon railway works by Timothy Hackworth, the locomotive supervisor of the S&DR. On 8 Octoberat 10:30 am Rocket started its 70 mi journey forwards and backwards across the course.
-It covered the first 35 miles in 3 hours and 12 minutes, the coke and water were replenished for fifteen minutes, and completed it the course in another 2 hours 57 minutes.
+Challenging Rocket was Novelty, built by John Ericsson and John Braithwaite in London, and Sans Pareil, built at the Shildon railway works by Timothy Hackworth, the locomotive supervisor of the S&DR. On 8 October at 10:30 am Rocket started its 70 mi journey forwards and backwards across the course.
+Rocket covered the first 35 miles in 3 hours and 12 minutes.
+Then, it took a 15 minutes break for replenishing its coke and water supplies before completing the course in another 2 hours 57 minutes.
 It had run at an average speed of 12 mph, and the highest speed reached was over 29 mph.
 Sans Pareil was found to be overweight but was allowed to run.
 She burnt fuel at more than three times the rate of Rocket before her boiler ran dry.
 Novelty was tried again the following day, was withdrawn after a joint failed again, and Rocket was declared the winner.

 The L&MR purchased Rocket and ordered four similar locomotives from Robert Stephenson & Co. before the end of October.
 Four more similar locomotives followed, before Planet was delivered on 4 October 1830 with cylinders placed horizontally under the boiler.
 Hackworth was building Globe at the Robert Stephenson & Co. works at the same time, and Edward Bury delivered Liverpool the same month, both with cylinders under the boiler.
 It has been alleged that Stephenson copied Hackworth or Bury; he later said he had no knowledge of Liverpool at the time he was designing Planet.
-John Bull, a Planet type locomotive, was shipped to the U.S. and became the first movement by steam on a railway in New Jersey when it ran on the Camden and Amboy Railroad in 1831.
+John Bull, a Planet type locomotive, was shipped to the US and became the first movement by steam on a railway in New Jersey when it ran on the Camden and Amboy Railroad in 1831.
 So many orders for locomotives were received that Stephenson proposed in 1831 to open a second locomotive works.
 It was agreed that the Stephenson name would not be attached to any other works, and what was to become the Vulcan Foundry was developed at Newton-le-Willows.